-When you shop from foreign websites, completing the following steps are important for both old and new online shoppers alike.
-It’s the simple guide on how to add your products to cart and then pay for them with any of your preferred payment methods.
+When you shop from foreign websites, completing the following steps is important for both old and new online shoppers alike.
+It’s a simple guide on how to add your products to your cart and then pay for them with any of your preferred payment methods.

 - Visit the online store. e.g. www.amazon.com, www.eBay.com, and etc.

 - Search for the product you wish to buy. e.g. Kimfly M6